 Attempting to answer these questions, one must deal with the ultimate questions of life—such as the origin, meaning, and the purpose of life.
 Furthermore, critically analyzing these questions, one would inevitably face the question of whether this world is designed by a creator, as the Bible describes it, or whether it is a world that is a result of an accident, as the naturalist would put it.
 If it is designed, then God is the reference point for all true justice.
 On the contrary, if it is merely an accident, then humanity becomes the ultimate reference point for all judgments.
 True justice in any society is one that is anchored on objective moral values, which do not change either on the basis of time or culture.(3)

-It is only after basing on such a foundation of an objective moral frame work that one can meaningfully judge between a right and a wrong action, or for that matter between justice and injustice.
-Ultimately, the objective moral frame work goes only to point to the existence of a moral law-giver, who is holy and righteous in his character.
-In fact, Fyodor Dostoevsky, a renowned thinker and writer, commented on this point rather bluntly when he said, “If there is no God then all things are permissible.”
+It is only after basing on such a foundation of an objective moral frame work that one can meaningfully judge between a right and a wrong action, or for that matter, between justice and injustice.
+Ultimately, the objective moral frame work goes only to point to the existence of a moral law-giver, who is holy and righteous in character.
+In fact, Fyodor Dostoevsky, a renowned thinker and writer, commented on this point rather bluntly when he said, “If there is no God, then all things are permissible.”
 The Bible declares that the entire human race is guilty of having broken God’s law and hence none is righteous.
 Even if there were many Diogenes equipped with an equal number of lamps and commissioned to search the entire world, none would be successful in finding a just, impartial, or perfectly righteous person.
-Our only hope is to point our lamps toward heaven, the only place where the just one not only reaches out to forgive, to restore, and to set us on a straight path, but who steps among us to show us the way.
+Our only hope is to point our lamps toward the heavens where the just one not only reaches out to forgive, to restore, and to set us on a straight path, but who steps among us to show us the way.